Belfast Study Club - 05 February 2019

-Guided surgical approaches have been adopted in digital workflow for dental implant reconstructive techniques and have also been adopted in fascial reconstruction.
+Guided surgical approaches have been adopted in digital workflow for dental implant reconstructive techniques and have also been adopted in facial reconstruction.
 They offer a patient a specific approach in both ablation and reconstruction of the oral cavity.
-Jag will present a few cases that demonstrate the recent innovations in virtual surgical planning that embrace digital technology and offer a individualised approach in the management of head and neck malignancy for both the dental and facial reconstruction.
+Jag will present a few cases that demonstrate the recent innovations in virtual surgical planning that embrace digital technology and offer an individualised approach in the management of head and neck malignancy for both dental and facial reconstruction.

 - To understand the principles of advanced facial and dental reconstruction

-- To gain insights to new techniques in head and neck cancer ablation (iKnife and robotic surgery) and reconstruction (virtual surgical planning)
+- To gain insights into new techniques in head and neck cancer ablation (iKnife and robotic surgery) and reconstruction (virtual surgical planning)

 - To appreciate the complexities of delivering both form and function in composite dentofacial reconstruction